sasilver75/obsidian/Articles/Basics of Reinforcement Learning for LLMs (Sep 2023) {Simon Wolfe, Deep Learning Focus Newsletter}.md

 This setup at first feels different from learning from the gridworld as before, but we begin to see that the problem formulation used for RL is quite generic -- it can solve many different problems.
 ((Okay, but how do we use the reward from the human to update the language model's parameters?
 It's not like we can use backpropagation, can we?))
+- (((Later Sam Answer: It's because the reward that's actually being provided in RLHF isn't from a black box nondifferentiable human; it's from a separate reward model TRAINED on human feedback -- and that REWARD MODEL is itself differntiable!)))

 ### Important Terms and Definitions
 - ==Trajectory==: The sequence of states and actions that describe the path taken by an agent through an ecosystem.